Cq8jx/VJU-Project/index.md

 This site centralizes related documents for VNU – Vietnam-Japan University.
 English is the default language; use the links above to switch to Vietnamese or Japanese indexes.

+This page may temporarily contain broken links while updates are in progress.
+If that happens, please refer directly to the repository at https://github.com/Cq8jx/VJU-Project to access each regulation file.

 ## Quality Assurance

 {% assign qa_docs = site.data.quality_assurance_en %}